Become a Docent

 Docents need to:

-- Lead tours for a variety of visitors, including K–12 students, adults, college students, senior citizens, and accessibility audiences.
+- Lead conversations with a variety of visitors, including K–12 students, adults, college students, senior citizens, and accessibility audiences.

-- Be self-directed to prepare for tour content and methods.
+- Be self-directed to prepare for tour content and varying audiences.

 - Pass a Commonwealth of Pennsylvania background check.